yet-it-compiles/JP-Cripps-Bot/README.md

 A simple readme file for the Wagon Count Bot

 ## About The Project
-The 'Wagon Counter Bot' is a fully functional command-oriented program implemented using Discord.py APIs.
+The 'Wagon Counter Bot' is a fully functional command-oriented program implemented using Discord.py API.
 The bot's main functionality is to search through a channel's message history and return a list of users, along with the number of occurrences of a specific phrase.
 The bot also has popular secondary features like:

 ## Planned Features